 Just like some adults have a more cheerful disposition than others, some babies seem hardwired to be happy.
 It doesn't take much to get a smile out of these infants, and they're usually as likely to flash a grin at a complete stranger as a family member.
-But what does it mean if your baby is super smiley?
-Is she destined to be an optimist for life?
-And is she really happier than other babies?
+Some newborns even smile a lot.
+But what does it mean if your baby smiles a lot?
+Are they destined to be an optimist for life?
+And are they really happier than other babies?

 "It’s important to remember that emotion doesn’t tie into a baby’s constant smiles," NYC family psychologist Kathryn Smerling, PhD LCSW, tells Romper.

 "Up until recent research revealed otherwise, we’ve always assumed that babies smiled in response to a genuine emotion they were feeling.
 But around 6 to 8 weeks, when a baby normally starts 'social smiling' as opposed to smiling as a reflex, she is responding to things that she can hear or faces she can see.
 She’ll typically smile in response to people, and less when she’s alone."

 So it could be that a very smiley baby simply has more people to smile at, or spends more time engaged with a caregiver.
 Even then, however, her smiles could be more calculated than you'd expect.
 In a study published in the journal PLOS One, researchers discovered that when babies smile, they have a goal: To make the person they're smiling at smile back.
 Fascinatingly, scientists also concluded that babies employ surprisingly "sophisticated" timing to make their caregivers grin, smiling as little as possible to achieve their intended reaction.

 "If you've ever interacted with babies, you suspect that they're up to something when they're smiling.
 They're not just smiling randomly," study author and research scientist Javier Movellan was quoted as saying in ScienceDaily.

 In other words, yes, your smiley baby is a crafty little genius who's totally manipulating you.